awsdocs/amazon-ec2-user-guide-windows/doc_source/device_naming.md

 † If you map an EBS volume with the name `xvda`, Windows does not recognize the volume\.

 \* NVMe instance store volumes are automatically enumerated and assigned a Windows drive letter\.
-There is no need to specify NVMe instance store volumes in your block device mapping\.

 For more information about instance store volumes, see [Amazon EC2 Instance Store](InstanceStorage.md)\.